 •Support for 160 MHz operating channel width in the 6 GHz band

-The NSTR mobile AP MLD is in a mobile device that is typically battery powered
+NOTE 1—An NSTR mobile AP MLD follows the same rules defined in 35.3.2 (Multi-link device addressing) (#12735).
+An NSTR mobile AP MLD is in a mobile device that is typically battery powered (#10855, #11270)

-NOTE 1—Each AP affiliated with an NSTR mobile AP MLD has different MAC address

 An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link.
-The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed Data frames only on the primary link.
+The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed (#12330) frames only on the primary link.
 The other link of the NSTR link pair is the nonprimary link.
+The bit corresponding to the primary link in the NSTR Indication Bitmap subfield of the Per-STA Profile subelement corresponding to the nonprimary link in the Basic Multi-Link element shall be set to 1(#10168, #10721, #13007).

+An NSTR mobile AP MLD may change the primary link by performing the channel switching procedure, which is defined in 11.8.8 (Selecting and advertising a new channel) and 11.8.9 (Channel Switch Announcement element operation), and the extended channel switching procedure, which is defined in 11.9 (Extended channel switching (ECS)).
+An AP affiliated with an NSTR mobile AP MLD on the nonprimary link may change the nonprimary link by performing channel switching following the rules defined in 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting). (#10855, #11270

+#12284, #13007).

 TSF timers of all APs affiliated with an NSTR mobile AP MLD shall be the same.